🎉Grand Opening: May 2026

 What to Expect During the Denture Fitting Process

 Once the denture is completed, a fitting appointment ensures everything sits correctly.
-Minor adjustments are common during the early weeks as your mouth adapts.
-Most patients find that their dentures feel increasingly comfortable and natural over time.
+Minor adjustments are common and entirely normal during the early weeks as your mouth adapts.
+Follow-up appointments allow your dental team to fine-tune the fit and address any areas of discomfort.

 Caring for Your Dentures to Maintain Their Appearance